owenBeresford/CatProfileDemo/README.md

 - I have a reason to use a generic type (not been in a situation where those would help previously)
 - I extended to include a _test API_, which manipulates static JSON, NB: low concurrency
 - Some basic behavioural UI niceties added
+- Understanding the tradeoff between useState() and usRefs(); Have a centralised repo type class for state
 - The default Cat face was taken from https://www.reshot.com/free-svg-icons/face/
-- Make UI tests in Storybook & Make API test in Jest
+- Make UI tests in Storybook & Make more tests in vitest & Make API test in Jest
 - ADDED: Profiles can be edited before they are saved
-- ADDED: Reduced useEffect for networking down to 1 call; cats-in-browser now have global IDs so this works.
+- ADDED: cats-in-browser now have global IDs; Components have unique global ids (for the testscripts).
+- ADDED: "cat catalogue" is transfered to client as 1 API request; I should add periodic updates
 - ADDED: Ability to delete cats
 - ADDED: more UI niceties
 - Ensured scripts accessed via npm are correct & complete